axonops/axonops-workbench/README.md

 brew install --cask axonopsworkbench-internal
 ```

-## 🐳 Docker or Podman Requirements
+## 🐳 Docker or Podman Requirements for running Local Clusters

 To run local Cassandra clusters using AxonOps Workbench, you'll need either Docker or Podman installed with the Compose plugin.
 Recent versions of both include Compose by default.